Remseck: History

-Five of the six boroughs of Remseck used to be villages and were founded several hundred years ago.
+Before 1975 five of the six boroughs of Remseck used to be independent municipalities.
 References to Aldingen and Hochdorf can be found as early as 1100, Hochberg is mentioned in a text from 1231 whereas Neckargröningen is already referred to in 806.
-Neckarrems is also mentioned in 1268 as „Rems“; the „Neckar“ was added only in the 17th century.
+Neckarrems is also mentioned in 1268 as "Rems"; the "Neckar" was added only in the 17th century.

-Hochdorf, Hochberg, and Neckarrems used to belong to Waiblingen, whereas Aldingen und Neckargröningen belonged to Ludwigsburg.
-In 1938 however, all five boroughs were assigned to Ludwigsburg.
+In Middle Ages Neckarrems and Neckargröningen already belonged to Württemberg.
+The lordship of Aldingen was held by the Lords of Kaltenthal, while the lordships of Hochberg and Hochdorf were held by the family Nothaft von Hohenberg.
+In the late 18th century, Aldingen, Hochberg and Hochdorf finaly came to Württemberg, too.

-Today’s Remseck am Neckar was founded on January 1, 1975, by amalgamation of the communities Aldingen, Hochberg, Hochdorf, Neckargröningen und Neckarrems and was initially named “Gemeinde Aldingen am Neckar”, but renamed on July 1, 1977.
-The town’s new name “Remseck” was chosen due to a castle, which used to be located on a mountain at the confluence of the rivers Rems and Neckar.
-The “Castle Remseck” was built in 1842 at exactly the same place, further verifying the name “Remseck”.
+Within Württemberg the municipalities of Hochdorf, Hochberg, and Neckarrems used to belong to the district of Waiblingen, whereas Aldingen and Neckargröningen belonged to the district of Ludwigsburg.
+In 1938 however, all five municipalities were assigned to Ludwigsburg.

-In 1992, Pattonville, a former residential area which was founded in 1955 and was predominantly inhabited by US Americans, joined Remseck, but was split in two parts: The eastern part belongs to Remseck, the western part belongs to Kornwestheim.
+Today's Remseck am Neckar was founded on January 1, 1975, by amalgamation of Aldingen, Hochberg, Hochdorf, Neckargröningen and Neckarrems and was initially named "Aldingen am Neckar", but renamed on July 1, 1977.
+The town's new name "Remseck am Neckar" was chosen due to the castle Remseck, a mediaval fortress that used to be located on a small mountain spur at the confluence of the rivers Rems and Neckar.
+The original castle was abolished in the 16th century and the ruins used as a quarry.
+In 1842 a neogothic castle was built at exactly the same place, further verifying the name "Remseck".

-In 1999, the population exceeded 20,000, which is the minimal limit of inhabitants a town has to have to become a city.
-The town government applied for town privileges in 2003 and obtained city rights on January 1, 2004.
+In 1955 Pattonville was founded as a United States military housing complex on the area of the former municipality of Aldingen.
+After the US military left in 1992 it was split in two parts: The eastern part is now a neighborhood of Remseck, the western part belongs to Kornwestheim.